martinivis/MacAction/README.md

 ## AnimLabel Software
 Three scripts that can be executed.

-1. _run_frame_extraction.py_: Extract frames from a video so you can label them
+1. _run_frame_extraction.py_: Extract frames from a video so you can label them, extract f.ex. frame 250
 2. _run_labeling.py_: Run the multi-animal multi-view labeling pipeline with reprojection and epipolar lines
 3. _gamma_and_compression.py_: Gamma correct, resize, and compress videos.